 By experimenting through engineering, the clubs are designed to bring STEM to life in a way that is accessible and exciting.
 Over the course of six weeks, students have engaged in various hands on activities such as building rockets and launchers as a way of using problem-solving-based learning to explore key engineering themes.

 As well as helping to improve academic performance, the clubs also help children develop essential life skills such as problem solving, self-confidence, positive decision-making, teamwork and communication.
-The sessions are run by near-peer volunteer mentors (18-25 years) and employees from Cadent Gas have also supported the mentors as STEM role models to help bring to life careers in engineering.
+The sessions are run by near-peer City Year Mentors (18-25 years) and employees from Cadent Gas have also supported the mentors as STEM role models to help bring to life careers in engineering.
 Each student who took part in the six-week project has received a British Science Association CREST Award, a nationally recognised scheme for student-led projects in STEM subjects.

 Jennifer Roberts, Assistant Head Teacher at Sebright Primary School, had this to say: “The pupils at Sebright greatly enjoyed the STEM club offered by Cadent and led by City Year volunteers at the school.
 Pupils were very enthusiastic and engaged at having the opportunity to deepen their science knowledge in such a hands-on way.
 Thank you!”

 Bart Stawera, who volunteers at Tile Cross Academy, says “The STEM Club allowed me to practice my public speaking skills and gave me a platform to practice facilitating and delivering sessions to a group of students.”

 Bart continues, “It was brilliant seeing all the kids get stuck in and participate so well.
 The tasks were interesting, and engaging, the pupils were able to express themselves and at the same time gain interest in STEM activities.”